ryandavidhartman/ScalaSchool/01-FunctionalProgrammingPrinciples/week01/recfun/Notes.md

 * The absence of mutable variables and assignments.
 Here, mutation refers to changing some feature of an object while its identity remains the same.
 So if I say x = 5 and then reassign the value of x by saying x = ‘kombucha', I’ve changed the value of x while preserving its identity.
 * A strong focus on implementing business logic using function composition
 * Functions are first-class citizens.
-That is, functions
+That is, functions:
     1. may be defined anywhere, even inside other functions
     2. may be passed as parameters and may be returned as results
     3. there exist a set of operators to create functions.

 ### Compare this to imperative programming